DingXiaoH/RepVGG/README.md

 # do whatever you want with deploy_model
 ```
 If you use RepVGG as a component of another model, the conversion is as simple as calling **switch_to_deploy** of every RepVGG block.

+## Example 2: use RepVGG as the backbone for downstream tasks

+I would suggest you use popular frameworks like MMDetection and MMSegmentation.
+The features from any stage or layer of RepVGG can be fed into the task-specific heads.
+If you are not familiar with such frameworks and just would like to see a simple example, please check ```example_pspnet.py```, which shows how to use RepVGG as the backbone of PSPNet for semantic segmentation: 1) build a PSPNet with RepVGG backbone, 2) load the ImageNet-pretrained weights, 3) convert the whole model with **switch_to_deploy**, 4) save and use the converted model for inference.

 ## Quantization